yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 ## Input improvements

 You’ve been asking for it for ages, and [german77](https://github.com/german77) delivers.
-[Mouse support is here!](https://github.com/yuzu-emu/yuzu/pull/4939) With this, users can now set their mouse as they desire, bet it an analog stick, buttons, motion, or touch screen emulation.
+[Mouse support is here!](https://github.com/yuzu-emu/yuzu/pull/4939) With this, users can now set their mouse as they desire, be it an analog stick, buttons, motion, or touch screen emulation.
 A controller with motion support is still the recommended input method, but a mouse can save you in a pinch.

 {{< imgs
-	"./mouse.mp4| Keep in mind that a mouse can't emulate all three dimensional space axis"
+	"./analogkey.png| You can find this setting in Emuation > Configure... > Controls > Advanced > Emulate Analog with Keyboard Input"
   >}}

-As an extra gift for keyboard users, [german77](https://github.com/german77) also added support for [better analog emulation with keyboard inputs.](https://github.com/yuzu-emu/yuzu/pull/4905) With this change, keyboard players can now “drift” the emulated analog stick to get any angle, not just the fixed eight ones you can get by pressing keys combinations.
+As an extra gift for keyboard users, [german77](https://github.com/german77) also added support for [better analog emulation with keyboard inputs.](https://github.com/yuzu-emu/yuzu/pull/4905) With this change, keyboard players can now “drift” the emulated analog stick to get any angle, not just the fixed eight directions you can get by pressing key combinations.

 [german77](https://github.com/german77) also enabled the use of [up to 8 different UDP servers.](https://github.com/yuzu-emu/yuzu/pull/4937) This allows for motion controls for each player.

 By [using `NpadStyleSet`,](https://github.com/yuzu-emu/yuzu/pull/4959) [Morph](https://github.com/Morph1984) now limits the available input options depending on the game.
-For example, in `Pokémon: Let’s Go`, now the only possible options are Handheld, Left Joy-Con or Right Joy-Con.
+For example, in `Pokémon: Let’s Go`, the options are now limited to either Handheld, Left Joy-Con, or Right Joy-Con.

 {{< imgs
 	"./limit.png| No cheating!"